 It was the Wendigo.

-Now i’m here, many years later, with a family of my own.
+Now I’m here, many years later, with a family of my own.
 I realized I could never publish what I saw in a book.
-If it really does grow strong with belief of it’s existence, I just couldn’t.
-Who knows what i’ve doomed Ahtunowhiho to after going hunting for this thing.
+If it really does grow strong with belief in its existence, I just couldn’t.
+Who knows what I’ve doomed Ahtunowhiho to after going hunting for this thing.
 Generations of torment from the Wendigo?
 I don’t know.
 Writing this here, putting it on this site…gives me closure in a way.
 Just letting it out and being able to tell my story…helps.
 At least here no one will take it seriously.